 Supernumerary body parts are most commonly a congenital disorder involving the growth of an additional part of the body and a deviation from the body plan.
 Body parts may be easily visible or hidden away, such as internal organs.
 Many additional body parts form by the same process as conjoined twins: the zygote begins to split but fails to completely separate.
 This condition may also be a symptom of repeated occurrences of continuous inbreeding in a genetic line.

-- 2,163,242 all-time users
+- 3,342,997 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - 43 of Britain's Oldest Companies, From Rolls-Royce to Burberry, Still in Business After 100-Years

 - What Is Social Marketing?
 And How Does It Work?